Li Shanchang: Execution of Li and his family

 In old age, Li retired as the emperor's distaste grew for his arrogance, but was still recalled to deliberate military and dynastic affairs.
 Another councilor, Guangyang, remembered his carefulness, generosity, honesty, uprightness and seriousness, was demoted several times.
 A lack of division of powers between the Emperor and his councilors resulted in conflicts, and the four grand councilors gave up on state affairs, following prevailing affairs or doing nothing.
 Appointed to right councilor, Li gave himself over to drinking.
 He was ultimately implicated in 1390 in a decade-long conspiracy and purged along with his extended family and thirty thousand others.
 He was executed largely on the basis of his awareness and non-reporting of treason.
 The post of councilor (or prime minister) was abolished following his execution.
+The accusations against him would be memorialized as absurd fabrications, and accepted by the still reigning Emperor Hongwu.